MikeMcQuaid/GitInPractice/08-Branches.md

 `git checkout $REMOTE/$BRANCH`

 ### Walkthrough
-To change from your current "master" branch to a branch "testing" on the remote "origin":
+To change from the current "master" branch to a branch "testing" on the remote "origin":

 1. Run `git branch testing origin/testing` to create the local "testing" branch tracking the branch "testing" on the remote "origin".
+2. The local branch "testing" has been created tracking the branch "testing" on the remote "origin".
-2. Run `git status` to ensure you have no modified and uncommitted files (as Git will refuse to check out in that case without the `--force` parameter).
+3. Run `git status` to ensure there are no modified and/or uncommitted files (as otherwise Git requires the `--force` parameter to overwrite these changes).
-3. Run `git checkout testing`.
+4. Run `git checkout testing`.
-3. You are now on the "testing" branch tracking the remote "origin".
+5. The local branch "testing" has been checked out.

 ![After `git checkout testing`](screenshots/git-checkout-remote-after.png)

 ### Explanation
-Remote branches are branches which exist on a "remote" (that is another Git repository Git knows about; typically on a remote machine).
-They are downloaded with `git fetch` but do not have any connection with local branches unless manually specified.
-You can still view the differences between a local branch and a remote branch or history of a remote branch without creating a local branch but if you wish to add commits to it (and push them) then a local branch must be created.
+Remote branches are branches which exist on a "remote".
+A remote is another Git repository that Git knows about; typically on a remote machine.
+The branches and all their commits are downloaded with `git fetch` but do not have any connection to local branches unless manually specified (this connection is known as "tracking").
+The differences between a local branch and a remote branch (or history of a remote branch) can be viewed without creating a local branch.
+However, committing and pushing to a remote branch requires creating a local branch.

-When you specify a local branch should default to pushing to and pulling from a remote branch then the local branch is said to be "tracking" the remote branch.
+In the above example "testing" is tracking "origin/testing".
+When a local branch has been setup to be "tracking" a remote branch then it will default to pushing to and pulling from the tracked remote branch.

 ## Create a new branch from another local or remote branch
 (Difficulty: 7)